 "There's not a tremendous amount of diligence that goes into making the Oldowan tools, you can say they are kind of haphazardly made," Lepre said.
 "It's pretty simple in terms of the makers were bashing stones together to make sharp edges."

 The Oldowan tools that the researchers discovered were crude stone flakes, sharpened to the edge.
 The Archeulean hand axes, on the other hand, have a defined teardrop or oval shape to them.
 Lepre said this indicates that H. erectus had the ability to conceptualize the size and shape of the tool in their minds, and then reproduce it out of stone.

 The ax blades were held in the hand (as opposed to wood-handled axes, a later invention) and were probably used to butcher zebras or giraffes, to smash open bones and scrape hides, or as digging tools to reach vegetables like potatoes.

 The data indicates that there were at least two tool-using hominids living in Africa 1.76 million years ago.
 Groups of H. erectus were probably using Acheulean technologies, while the more primitive Homo habilis may have been using the Oldowan tools.

 What's still a mystery is how these tools left Africa.
 Acheulean culture and the tools that go with it don't arrive in Europe until about 1 million years ago.
-It is widely believed that H. erectus colonized Europe more than 1.5 million years ago.
+It is widely believed that H. erectus colonized Europe over 1.5 million years ago.

 This could indicate one of two things: It's possible that the H. erectus groups that migrated to Europe hadn't developed Acheulean technologies yet, or H. erectus wasn't the species that developed the Acheulean tools.
 Other hominids living at the time, like H. habilis, could have developed the tools first before the culture eventually spread to H. erectus.

-The study appears in Thursday's issue of the journal Nature.
+The study will appear in tomorrow's (Sept.
+1) issue of the journal Nature.